icelandico/geodev_site/src/lib/content/blog/zonal-statistics-qgis-elevation.md

 ![Mean_elev_table](/assets/mean_elev_table.png)

 That's basically it.
 You have a polygon with calculated data.
 But I want to also show how to style this layer using 2.5D technique.
 In the layer options choose **Symbology -> 2.5D**.
 Depending of your raster extent - set the __Height__ value as an expression which should be calculated basing on the column with a mean elevation value.
-But you don't have to do it.
-You can type any value you want and we will change it later while styling the layer.
 In my scenario the elevation values are quite low (because Lithuania is mostly flat country) so my factor to calculate the height of polygons is low:

 ![Mean_elev_height_calculation](/assets/mean_elev_height_calculation.png)

+Also - turn of the shadow option.
+Won't be needed and causes a lot of additional resources to be calculated.

 When you set the 2.5D option, choose the **Graduated** symbology and in the __Value__ section choose the column with the mean elevation data.
 To create a ramp with values I used Equal Count mode and added quite a lot classes.
 For me 17 classes seemed to be optimal.
 More adjustments to the appearance might be done we check the Symbol Settings.
 Double-click on Symbol in the Layer properties.
 This window will show up: